 Trainer: Peter Jensen, Agroecology and Permagarden Training Specialist

 Who: 36 Peace Corps Swaziland Volunteers and Staff

 Terra Firma Permagardens are family-oriented, nutrition-focused, climate-smart, organic gardens.
 They serve as the missing link between seasonal agricultural production and the daily, nutrient-dense, food consumption needs of marginalized rural, urban and peri-urban families.

-In order to achieve daily nutrition security of mother, child and extended family, agricultural techniques must be ‘climate smart’.
-This concept forms the key pillars of any Permagarden Training: Adaptation, Mitigation and Intensification.
+In order to achieve daily nutrition security of mother, child, and extended family, agricultural techniques must be ‘climate-smart’.
+This concept forms the key pillars of any Permagarden Training: Adaptation, Mitigation, and Intensification.
 These goals have a number of critical action steps which are small and doable following the Rule of CLOSE so as to achieve attitude and eventual behavior change amongst those directly trained and those who shall be trained within the community outreach program that will follow the training via the PCVs and their village counterparts.
-These actions form the basis of the Terra Firma Method: Assess, Capture, Protect, Produce, Manage.
+These actions from the basis of the Terra Firma Method: Assess, Capture, Protect, Produce, Manage.

-Water Charity funds will provide funds for all other cost necessary to carry out the training.
+Water Charity funds will provide funds for all other costs necessary to carry out the training.

 Specific topics include compost and carbon soil food, berms and swales, and soil health and double digging.